seanpmaxwell/Typescript-Best-Practices/README.md

   4. `Types`
   5. `Run (or Setup)`
   6. `Components`: (if applicable `.jsx` / `.tsx`)
-  7. `Functions` (function-declarations)
+  7. `Functions`
   8. `Classes`: Classes generally should go in their own file but small locally used ones are okay.
-  9. `Export`: imports should generally go at the bottom unless it's an inventory-script
+  9. `Export`: For declaration, module-objects, and linear files, group all your exports together at the bottom.
+For inventory-files you can export items on the line they are declared; this makes it easier to see what's public.

 > Note: **Constants** should be primarily for static data but could also include functions/objects which primarily handle static-data.
 See **Constants nuances** below.